sisk-http/website/static/contents/spec/Sisk.Core.Http.HttpServerExecutionStatus.md

         </a>
     </td>
     <td>
-        Indicates that the router encontered an uncaught exception while calling it's callback function.
+        Indicates that the router encontered an uncaught exception while calling it's action function.
     <td>
 </tr>
     </tbody>